Minnesota State Fair: History

-In 1898 the Spanish American War broke out.
+In 1898 the Spanish–American War broke out.
 The states were requested to provide volunteers and Minnesota quickly had enough to form four Regiments.
-They were initially numbered 1–4, but GAR veterans felt that they should continue the numbering from the Civil War and they became the 12th–15th Minnesota Infantry Regiments.
+They were initially numbered 1–4, but GAR veterans felt that they should continue the numbering used during the Civil War, so they became the 12th–15th Minnesota Infantry Regiments.
 All four were mustered and organized on the State Fair Grounds.
 Camp Ramsey on Machinery Hill was the encampment site.

-One of the most significant dates in the fair's history was September 2, 1901, when then–Vice President Theodore Roosevelt was visiting and first spoke the famous phrase, "Speak softly and carry a big stick."
+One of the most significant dates in the fair's history was September 2, 1901, when then–Vice President Theodore Roosevelt visited and famously quipped, "Speak softly and carry a big stick."
 Roosevelt became president 12 days later, after William McKinley was assassinated.

-In 1925, the Minnesota State Fair was the site of the Norse-American Centennial celebration.
-During his appearance at the Norse-American Centennial, President Calvin Coolidge gave recognition to the contributions of Scandinavian-Americans and noted Leif Erikson as the discoverer of America.

-In 1967, attendance was well over a million people and the record day that year was about 197,000 visitors.
-By 2016, attendance neared 2 million and the record day was about a quarter-million people.

-2018 was another record year for the Fair.
-The overall attendance record of 2,046,533 was set along with an all-time single-day attendance record of 270,426 on the second Saturday.
+By 1967, annual attendance figures had reached well over a million people and the record day that year was about 197,000 visitors.
+By 2016, attendance neared two million and the record day was about a quarter-million people.
+The all-time attendance record of 2,126,551 was set in 2019, along with the all-time single-day attendance record of 270,426 in 2018 on the second Saturday.

 Cancellations

-Since 1859, the fair has run annually except for six different years.
-In 1861 and 1862, the fair was not held because of the Civil War and the Dakota War of 1862.
+Since 1859, the fair has been held annually except for six different years.
+In 1861 and 1862, the fair was not held due to the ongoing American Civil War and the Dakota War of 1862.
 Scheduling issues between the fair and the World's Columbian Exposition in Chicago, Illinois, caused the 1893 fair to be cancelled.
-The fair was not held in 1945, as fuel was in short supply due to World War II and it was again cancelled in 1946 because of an outbreak of polio.
+The fair was also not held in 1945, as fuel was in short supply as a result of World War II, and it was cancelled again in 1946 because of an outbreak of polio.

-The fair was most recently cancelled in 2020, this time due to the COVID-19 pandemic with the decision announced on May 22, 2020.
-Fair Manager Jerry Hammer had previously stated that the 2020 fair would not be a postponed or scaled-back event; it would either run unchanged or be cancelled.
+The fair was most recently cancelled in 2020 due to the COVID-19 pandemic, with the decision announced on May 22, 2020.
+Fair manager Jerry Hammer had previously stated that the 2020 fair would not be a postponed or scaled-back event; it would either run unchanged or be cancelled entirely.
 Of the decision to cancel, Hammer stated "this is the time of year when things really need to take off, and we can't do it.
 There's not time."
 Instead, a food parade featuring several well-known State Fair vendors was held on several dates in October.

-To make up for 2020's cancellation, the fair management hosted its first-ever spring event entitled "Kickoff To Summer" featuring scaled-back concessions and attractions.
+To make up for 2020's cancellation, the fair management hosted its first-ever spring event, entitled "Kickoff To Summer", the following year, featuring scaled-back concessions and attractions.
 It also served as a test to the fair's eventual return in 2021.
 The "Kickoff to Summer" event returned in 2022 after positive reception in 2021.